vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 ### Select CA Certificate PEM File <a id="ca-pem"></a>

 The public portion of a CA that vSphere Integrated Containers Engine uses to validate client certificates.
-The client certificates are  used offered as credentials for access to the Docker API running in the VCH.
+The client certificates are used as credentials for access to the Docker API running in the VCH.
 This does not need to be the same CA as you use to sign the server certificate, if you use a custom CA to sign server certificates.
 You can specify multiple CAs.

 #### Create VCH Wizard